qiskit-community/qiskit-textbook/documentation/ch-applications/qaoa.rst

 :math:`H` and the transverse field Hamiltonian :math:`B`, c.f.
 Ref
 `3 <#references>`__.

-Converesely the disatvantage of this trial state is one would typically want a state that has been generated from a quantum cicruit that is not too deep.
+Conversely the disadvantage of this trial state is one would typically want a state that has been generated from a quantum circuit that is not too deep.
 Here depth is measured with respect to the gates that can be applied directly on the quantum chip.
-Hence there are other proposal that suggest using Ansatz trial state that are more tailerod to the Hardware of the quantum chip Ref. `4 <#references>`__, Ref.
+Hence there are other proposals that suggest using Ansatz trial state that are more tailored to the Hardware of the quantum chip Ref. `4 <#references>`__, Ref.
 `5 <#references>`__.